 This Public Policy Proposal is based on core areas of human rights centered legislation.

-A Policy Recommendation for Urban Revitalization in the Age of Sustainable Development
+A Policy Recommendation for Revitalization of Democracy in the Age of Sustainable Development

 First Draft 18 December 2019